With Mortgage Rates in Washington Still Low, Does It Make Sense to Pay Points?

 In This Article

-Mortgage rates in Washington State and nationwide are still very low, and have been for the past couple of years.
+Mortgage rates in Washington State and nationwide are still quite high, and have been for the past couple of years.
 Will home buyers be using discount points to secure a lower rate on their mortgage loans?
 This article will explain the latest trends and developments on this front.

-Mortgage rates may have inched up slightly this past year, but they are expected to remain low over the foreseeable future.
-Does it make sense for home buyers to use discount points to bring their mortgage rate down even further?
+Mortgage rates may have continued to increase this past year, and they are expected to remain high over the foreseeable future.
+Does it make sense for home buyers to use discount points to bring their mortgage rate down.

-That’s a bit higher than where rates were at the same time last year, when the rate over the same week was 2.67%.
-But it’s still relatively low, nonetheless.
+That’s 0.048% lower than where rates were at the same time last year, when the rate over the same week was 6.12%.
+But it’s still relatively high, nonetheless.

-The point is that mortgage rates are lower now than at the start of this year.
+The point is that mortgage rates are higher now than at the start of this year.
 But will borrowers in Washington use discount points when they take out a mortgage?

 Using Discount Points for a Lower Rate